elasanchez/UniversityWebApplication/README.md

 # UniversityWebApplication
-This project consist of php &amp; mysql to create a website with database
+This project consist of php & mysql to create a website with database

+Plan:

+Try creating a master branch inside the server to automatically pull from github.